 During the year the School received and applied funding from the Ministry of Education for the following capital works projects.
-The amount of cash held on behalf of the Ministry for capital works project is included under cash and cash equivalents in note 7, and includes retentions on the projects, if applicable.
+The amount of cash held on behalf of the Ministry for capital works project is included under cash and cash equivalents in note 7.